s-iceman/rsschool-cv/cv.md

 ## Summary

-I'm an ordinary person in ordinary circumstances.
+I'm a teacher with 10+ years' experience.
+I am a self-motivated and discipline person with good communication skills.
+Now I'd like to learn more about front-end development.

 ## Skills
 * Python
 * HTML + CSS
-* Javascript
+* JavaScript
 * UML
-* git
+* Git

 ## Code examples